AadarshDevi/CISC191/H2/DocumentAnalyzer.md

 ```

 ### Step 3: Request Data
+Enter a word that the user wants to find its frequency for.<br>
-Enter "#list" to get all words and their frequencies<br>
+Enter "#list" to get all words and their frequencies.<br>
-Enter "#end" to exit program
+Enter "#end" to exit program.
 ```java
 // Ask/Print all words and their frequency boolean printing = true;